Human Rights in our Supply Chain

 We work in close partnership with our direct suppliers and their sub-suppliers, because we expect our business partners to embed responsibility at the core of their own operations.
 Our Social Monitoring Program promotes continuous improvement of working conditions in all our suppliers’ facilities, and ensures our Social Standards in Production are upheld.

-We do this because we understand there are no quick-fixes or shortcuts; improvement will only come through regular monitoring, dialogue, and action.
+We understand there are no quick-fixes or shortcuts; improvement will only come through regular monitoring, dialogue, and action.
 By coaching our suppliers, we can ensure they are aligned with our values.

 In the case that any issues are found, our team supports our suppliers to develop and execute a corrective action plan.
-We believe you can’t have a quality product without considering social standards, and we know we are only as good as the standards within our supply-chain.
-That is why all our buyers must consider social standards in any buying decisions.
+We then work together with our suppliers to ensure a suitable remediation plan is put in place.

 In countries where the risk of lower social standards is higher, we will work with our partners to help improve working conditions for the people in our supply chain.

-That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products.
+That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products, and in Myanmar.
 This includes comprehensive fire protection systems, valid building permits, and compliance with all building regulations.
 As with all our supplier programs, these standards are closely reviewed, over and above our broader Social Monitoring Program.

 Accord for Fire and Building Safety